 Following a positive evaluation, the KiDS Information Pack was translated into 18 languages and made available online to support global implementation.

 There are currently two implementation models for KiDS.
 The first is structured and consists of the support, involvement or endorsement of policy makers, local NGOs and other partners.
 This results in regular sessions and educational events.
-Structured KiDS programmes are currently operating in schools across nine countries: Argentina, Brazil, Egypt, Hungary, India, Japan, Pakistan, Poland and the United Arab Emirates.
+Structured KiDS programmes are currently operating in schools across ten countries: Argentina, Brazil, Egypt, Hungary, India, Japan, Pakistan, Poland, the United Arab Emirates and the Philippines.
 The second model consists of ad-hoc sessions, which have been organised in over 45 countries to date.

 Additional resources have been developed focused on the promotion of healthy lifestyles.
 These include an educational guide on nutrition and diabetes in schools and an interactive online quiz.
 Their content is aligned with WHO recommendations and the pedagogical methodology of “learning-by-playing”.